 Shortly after the visit Provenance completed an option agreement on the lode claims now called the 2K Gold Property.
 Later in the summer of 2016, Provenance initiated exploration with the completion of a sampling and trenching program, which is reported in its current NI 43101.

 The NI 43101 was prepared by an experienced independent Yukon geologist who visited the site and concluded it is a “property of merit”.
 The summer 2016 field program consisting of rock samples from three trenches upstream of the current placer operation yielded gold content as high as 803 g/t Au, while the limited due diligence sampling by the independent geologist produced gold values ranging up to 420 g/t Au, and a continuous sample across a 1.8 meter wide zone that assayed 122.5 g/t Au.
 Analysis of the samples was done by the international ALS Laboratories in North Vancouver with assistance from their Whitehorse office.

 Encouraging results were obtained in 2016 and early results from the 2017 program add to the company’s opinion that the property could host a significant gold deposit.
 Highlights from Provenance’s work on the property over the 2016 and 2017 field programs include the following:

-- Rock grab samples with values up to 420 grams per tonne gold (Au);
+- Rock grab samples with values up to 420 g/t gold;

-- Trench and outcrop grab samples returning values up to 803 g/t Au;
+- Trench and outcrop grab samples returning values up to 803 g/t gold;

 - Acquisition of additional claims within the area;